Beat Saddle Pain: How to Pick a Bike Seat That Won't Crush Your Nerves

-Why Traditional Bike Seats Are Failing Riders
+Why Traditional Bike Seats Fail Riders

-• Too much nose: That long front section puts direct pressure on sensitive nerves
+• Too much nose: That long front section puts direct pressure on sensitive nerves.

-• Wrong width: If it doesn't match your sit bones, your weight shifts to painful areas
+• Wrong width: If it doesn't match your sit bones, your weight shifts to painful areas.

-• Bad padding: Soft cushions often make things worse by compressing unevenly
+• Bad padding: Soft cushions often make things worse by compressing unevenly.

 The 3 Game-Changing Features You Need